L-Forster/valency/README.md

 ## Features

 - **Sentence-level analysis**: Analyzes individual sentences using a pre-trained neural network
-- **Paragraph-level analysis**: Uses LSTM to model how emotions evolve through paragraphs
+- **Paragraph-level analysis**: Uses transformers to model how emotions evolve through paragraphs
 - **Attention mechanism**: Identifies which sentences have the most impact on the overall tone
 - **Valence-Arousal model**: Measures emotions on two dimensions (positive/negative and calm/excited)
 - **Visual output**: Generates visualizations showing sentence contributions to paragraph emotion